 In other words, being Islands of Sanity … or as I think about it, maybe being an Islands of Sanity is really means being an Island of Humanity, remembered.

-Looking for Soul Force-stirring clues, purpose and core-value reminders, fresh motivation, and greater clarity?
+Looking for Soul Force-stirring clues, purpose and core-value reminders, fresh motivation, and greater clarity on your Uncommon Skills?

 Schedule a Sophiastrology and/or Mentor-Coaching consultation.